 Groundwater occurs within three major aquifers that underlie the Region.
 From the land's surface downward, they are: 1) the sand and gravel deposits in the glacial drift; 2) the shallow dolomite strata in the underlying bedrock; and 3) the deeper sandstone, dolomite, siltstone, and shale strata.
-Because The Great Lakes Compact prohibits diverting water from the Great Lakes Basin, with very limited exceptions.

-Groundwater is a major source of water supply for domestic, municipal, industrial, and agricultural users. of their proximity to the land's surface and hydraulic interconnection, the first two aquifers are commonly referred to collectively as the "shallow aquifer," while the latter is referred to as the deep aquifer.
+Because of their proximity to the land's surface and hydraulic interconnection, the first two aquifers are commonly referred to collectively as the "shallow aquifer," while the latter is referred to as the deep aquifer.
 Within most of the Region, the shallow and deep aquifers are separated by the Maquoketa shale, which forms a relatively impermeable barrier between the two aquifers (see Figure 2.10).